rzzzwilson/PixelVFO/Design.rst

 Event Queue
 -----------

-The touchscreen code is partly interrupt driven and a decision was made **not** to directly drive the VFO logic from interrupt code.
+The touchscreen code is partly interrupt driven and a decision was made to **not** directly drive the VFO logic from interrupt code.
 We do this by having the touchscreen code generate the events above and place them into an event queue.

 There will be two functions to push/pop events onto and off the queue::

     push_event(event);
-    event = pop_event();
+    VFOEvent *event = pop_event();

 Note that the touchscreen code will never **push** a *vfo_None* event onto the queue.
 The *pop_event()* function will return a *vfo_None* event if the queue